gentoo/sci/README.md

 ## Install

 As per the [current Portage specifications](https://dev.gentoo.org/~zmedico/portage/doc/man/portage.5.html), overlays should be managed via `/etc/portage/repos.conf/`.
-To enable our overlay make sure you are using a recent Portage version (at least `2.2.14`), and crate an `/etc/portage/repos.conf/neurogentoo` file containing precisely:
+To enable our overlay make sure you are using a recent Portage version (at least `2.2.14`), and create an `/etc/portage/repos.conf/neurogentoo` file containing precisely:

 ```
 [neurogentoo]